awslabs/lambda-streams-to-firehose/README.md

 # Technical Bits

-The Kinesis Streams to Firehose forwarding function uses the putRecordBatch interface to Firehose to send 500 messages at a time.
+The Kinesis Streams to Firehose forwarding function uses the putRecordBatch interface to Firehose to send 500 messages at a time with a max payload size of 4MB (as of 2015-11-02).
 The batches are processed serially so as to preserve the order of messages as they are received from Kinesis.

-All transformer functions are run in parallel and then re-ordered via the ```async.map``` function.
+Transformation creates another copy of the input records, so you must plan accordingly when sizing the memory limit for the function.
+Also consider that user defined transformers that significantly increase message size will need to be stored in memory before being dispatched to Firehose.
+If you need to limit the number of records for any reason, this can be set on the Kinesis Event Source for your function.